 To treat this, dab a cotton or Q-tip with jojoba oil and rub on each of your cuticle after every bath.
 And once a week, give your cuticle an overall spa treatment by soaking your finger and toe nails in warm water for at five to 10 minutes.
 After that, pat them dry and apply oil.
 Warm water allows the pore to open up, allowing the oil to be absorbed at a better rate.

 One of the downsides of coloring your hair is the luster and shine don’t last long.
 Sun exposure, chlorine in swimming pool and other hair products can strip the color out of your hair, causing it to dry and fade.
 To protect your colored hair from fading, massage your hair with jojoba oil from the roots to the tips.
 Focus mainly on the hair cuticles in order to prevent chemicals from damaging your hair and stripping it of its color.

 16. Controls adult acne

 We all know that dirt and clogged pores are two of the major reasons that lead to acne or pimple breakouts.
 Thankfully, there are many acne treatments available on the market today.
 One of them is jojoba oil.

 If you’re looking for a natural way to treat acne, jojoba oil is known to be an effective treatment.
-One of the reasons is that it contains antiseptic property that kills bacteria, and soil soluble agents to dissolve dirt buildup which often leads to blackheads.
+One of the reasons is that it contains an antiseptic property that kills bacteria, and soil soluble agents to dissolve dirt buildup which would often lead to blackheads.

-A bonus to using jojoba oil is that it doesn’t leave any scars when clearing your pores, leaving your face clean of blemishes.
+A bonus to using jojoba oil is that it doesn’t leave any scars when clearing your pores, leaving your face clear of blemishes.

 Amazing isn’t it?
 If you do some more reading about this wonderful plant byproduct, you’ll learn that there are more than 16 benefits of using jojoba oil.
 Those mentioned above are just scratching the surface.